-Asset forfeiture is a legal tool that prosecutors and law enforcement officials use to take and keep private property on the basis that such property is linked to criminal activity.
-Seizures are actions where a government activity gains possession of private property.
+Asset forfeiture is a tool that prosecutors and law enforcement officials use to take and keep private property based on an assertion that such property is linked to criminal activity.
+Seizures is the taking of private property.
 Forfeiture is the legal process whereby that government divests ownership of such property outright.
-Under federal law seizures and forfeitures are authorized under multiple statutes including 21 USC 853 and 881 , 18 USC 924, 981, 982, 983, 984, and 985.
-In Texas, seizures and forfeitures are authorized under Articles 59.03, 59,04, and 59.05 of the Texas Code of Criminal Procedure.

 What is the difference between criminal forfeiture and civil forfeiture?

 Texas does not currently have a mechanism for criminal forfeitures.
 However, the Federal Government does under Fed.Crim.Pro.
 32.2 and 18 USC 982 and 21 USC 853.